Monitoring Center Operator Level 1 Online Training Course

-This module replaces old module 3 on Alarm Verification.
-Converted terminology from alarm verification to the monitoring process, expanded from classic alarm references to events reflecting the expansion of monitoring device capabilities; and updated best practices, services and technology for today’s professional monitoring center operators.
-In this keystone module you will learn leading industry practices in the monitoring process.
-We’ll cover the common “go-to” resources for event handling and how the monitoring process works from start to finish.
-We’ll also explain procedures for alerting customers or other contacts about alarm system activations.
-We will review and practice the top 5 event classifications and associated response methods.
-Finally we will end the module with how to stay in compliance with industry rules and regulations.
+In this key module, the student will learn leading industry practices in the monitoring process.
+The operator is introduced to updated terminology and current best practices, services and technology for today’s professional monitoring center operators.
+The course will cover the common “go-to” resources for event handling and how the monitoring process works from start to finish.
+Included is an explanation of the procedures for alerting customers or other contacts about alarm system activations.
+The student will review and practice the top 5 event classifications and associated response methods.
+The module concludes with information about how to stay in compliance with industry rules and regulations.

 Module 5: False Alarm Prevention

-When you complete this module you will understand what false alarms are and how they impact the monitoring industry.
-You’ll be able to define the difference between a false alarm and a false dispatch and explain how laws and policies affect monitoring center response.
-And most importantly understand your role in combating false alarms.
+At completion of this module, the student will understand what false alarms are and how they impact the monitoring industry.
+The module defines the difference between a false alarm and a false dispatch and explains how laws and policies effect monitoring center response.
+Most importantly, the operator will have an understanding of his or her role in combating false alarms.

 Module 6: Industry Readiness and Monitoring Center Security

 In this module, the operator will discover the importance of monitoring center security and readiness.
-You will learn about the different types of events that could impact monitoring center operations and the part you play in responding to issues and maintaining operations to preserve business continuity.
+The student will learn about the different types of events that could impact monitoring center operations and the part operators play in responding to issues and maintaining operations to preserve business continuity.

 Module 7: Monitoring Center Operator Code of Excellence

 The Monitoring Center Operator Code of Excellence is our industry’s commitment to promote and maintain the highest standards of professional and personal behavior in this very important role – the professional monitoring center operator.
-This is an introduction to important attributes and core values that will prepare you for success as an operator, and show you how your role is at the heart of, and fundamental to, the professional monitoring industry.
-View the Code of Excellence.
+This module introduces operators to important attributes and core values that will prepare them for success, and explain how their role is at the heart of, and fundamental to, the professional monitoring industry.

 When your company joins TMA, you become part of the association that promotes and defends the interests of the monitoring industry, through its work in government relations, regulatory advocacy, and standards development.